rbtcollins/bitnami-docker/redmine.md

   - mariadb-controller.yml
   - mariadb-service.yml

-## Step 2: Create a Docker container image
+## Create a Docker container image

 Lets begin with the `Dockerfile` which will describe the Redmine image.
 Docker container images can extend from other existing images so for this image, we'll extend from the existing `bitnami/ruby` image.
 Take a look at its contents: